INSURANCE & DISABILITY CLAIMS

 Disability benefits can help see you through an otherwise difficult period in your life.
 Claiming disability benefits, however, is not always as simple as you might expect.
 If you are preparing a claim or your disability benefits have been turned down or are less than expected, then it may be time to contact our team of lawyers for a free, personal consultation.

 Martin & Hillyer Associates has been helping those with disability claims in Burlington, Oakville, Milton, Halton Hills, and Georgetown for over 45 years.
-Our insurance litigation team, including, Bruce Hillyer, Stephen Abraham, David Hayward, Claire Wilkinson, Laura Hillyer, James Page and Kennedy Nolan know what to expect during the claims process, including some of the most common reasons claims get denied.
+Our insurance litigation team, including, Bruce Hillyer, Stephen Abraham, David Hayward, Claire Wilkinson, Laura Hillyer and, James Page know what to expect during the claims process, including some of the most common reasons claims get denied.
 We have the experience and expertise to help you maximize the chances of your claim succeeding, and, if necessary, fight a wrongful denial of your benefits.

 WE CAN HELP